 \section{Frobenius functors and daggers}

-We shall be interested here in linear functors between LDCs called Frobenius functors which come in various flavours, including mix functors and isomix functors, as illustrated in Table \ref{linear-functor-family}.
-These functors are directly related to the Frobenius monoidal functors of \cite{DP08}.
+We shall be interested here in linear functors between LDCs called Frobenius functors which come in various flavours, including mix functors and isomix functors, as illustrated in Figure \ref{linear-functor-family}.
+These functors are directly related to the Frobenius monoidal functors of \cite{DP08} and they are referred to as degenerate linear functors in \cite{BPS12}.
 Furthermore, we have already seen two rather basic examples, namely, ${\sf Mx}_\uparrow$ and ${\sf Mx}_\downarrow$.

-Frobenius functors preserve linear duals and they allow a straightforward requirement which ensures that mix map is preserved.
-The notion of a dagger, which is central to this development, is based on a Frobenius functor.
-An objective of this section is to show how the coherence requirements for a dagger on an LDC are implied by requiring that the dagger functor be a Frobenius involutive equivalence.
-Once the dagger is understood we can consider $\dagger$-mix categories and their functors: these we shall take to be mix Frobenius functors with a further requirement concerning the preservation of the dagger.
+Frobenius functors preserve linear duals and with an additional coherence condition they preserve the mix map.
+The coherence requirements for a dagger on an LDC are implied by requiring that the dagger functor be a Frobenius involutive equivalence.
+Once the dagger is understood we can consider $\dagger$-mix categories and their functors which we shall take to be mix Frobenius functors with a further requirement concerning the preservation of the dagger.